nychealth/EH-dataportal/README.md

 ### Ranging through items in another content section
 We have a few different ways of ingesting content across sections.
 One way is using the partial ```related.html```.
 This partial can be called with the following:
 ```
-{{ partial "related" (dict "section" "data_explorer" "layout" "list" "content" . ) }}
+{{ partial "related" (dict "section" "data-explorer" "layout" "list" "content" . ) }}
 ```

 This passes in several arguments (data explorer, list) that are used as variables in the partial itself, to determine which section's content is displayed, and how it is displayed.

 The basis of the code in related.html is an older approach, code that works on any template page to range through items in another content section.
-For example, placed on key_topics/section.html, it ranges (loops) through all of the Site's Pages that are in the data_stories section, and prints the Title.
+For example, placed on key-topics/section.html, it ranges (loops) through all of the Site's Pages that are in the data_stories section, and prints the Title.

 ```
     {{ range where .Site.RegularPages "Section" "data_stories" }}